-Our current selection of movies includes Arrival, Deadpool, Transformers: The Last Knight and The Martian — all of which are available in 4K and feature various high-dynamic-range formats — but that list will change as new movies are released.
+Our current selection of movies includes Blade Runner 2049, Spider-Man: Homecoming, Arrival, and Deadpool — all of which are available in 4K and feature various high-dynamic-range formats — but that list will change as new movies are released.
 Other movies, like Mad Max: Fury Road and the James Bond film Skyfall, are Blu-ray versions of the films in 1080p.
 We use a Philips 4K Blu-ray player and a Monoprice Blackbird 4K 1x8 HDMI Splitter, an amplified splitter that allows us to view the same media on several TVs at once, allowing us to directly compare how different sets handle the same content.

 We know that it's easy to get lost in jargon and specifications when comparing TVs, so we aim to present this information in a way that's useful and informed, without digging too deeply into the more granular aspects of our testing processes.
 In all of our reviews, we strive to combine hard data with our viewing evaluation to present a clear explanation of a given TV's performance and viewing experience.
 The result should be a clear discussion of how well a given set looks, sounds and compares to other TVs on the market.

 It is the most common display calibration system in use in the professional (Film and TV) industry.